 Watch the tutorials and complete the exercises for the four tutorials.
 Begin with how to get started, then how to use library resources, how to evaluate information, and finally citations.
 At the end of each section follow the links to access mycourses, complete the quiz for each section, and receive your certificate.

-If you have any questions please contact Sherrill Shiraz, Jason Hazard, or Brian Trippodo for assistance.
+If you have any questions please contact Sherrill Shiraz or Brian Trippodo for assistance.